kintaroazurachaniago/noda-fw/README.md

 I think it's enough for creating a project in a small scale.
 If you have any question, You can contact me directly on whatsapp [Kintaro azura chaniago](https://wa.me/+6289633948126)

+# Thank you very much for your participation :)